thepartly/reflectapi/docs/src/tutorial/defining-types.md

 # Defining Types

-In this first step, we'll create all the data models for our Pet Store API.
-ReflectAPI uses derive macros to automatically generate schemas, serialization, and client code from your Rust types.
+In this first step, we'll create all the data models for our Pet Store API. `reflectapi` uses derive macros to automatically generate schemas, serialization, and client code from your Rust types.

 ## The Pet Model